Kevin Durant

-Durant was a heavily recruited high school prospect who was widely regarded as the second-best player in his class.
-In college, he won numerous year-end awards and became the first freshman to be named Naismith College Player of the Year.
-As a professional, he has won two NBA championships, an NBA Most Valuable Player Award, two Finals MVP Awards, two NBA All-Star Game Most Valuable Player Awards, four NBA scoring titles, the NBA Rookie of the Year Award, been named to ten All-NBA teams (including six First Teams), and selected 13 times as an NBA All-Star.
-In 2021, Durant was named to the NBA 75th Anniversary Team.
-As a member of the U.S. men's national team, Durant has won three gold medals in the Olympics (2012, 2016, and 2020) and is the leading scorer in Team USA's men's Olympic basketball history.
+As a member of the U.S. national team, Durant has won four gold medals in the Olympics (2012, 2016, 2020 and 2024), and is the leading scorer in Team USA's Olympic basketball history.
+In 2024, he became the first male athlete to win four Olympics gold medals in a team sport.
 He also won gold at the 2010 FIBA World Championship.
+Durant is the only player in basketball history with MVPs in the NBA, Olympics and World Cup.

 Off the court, Durant is one of the highest-earning basketball players in the world, due in part to endorsement deals with companies such as Foot Locker and Nike.
 He has developed a reputation for philanthropy and regularly leads the league in All-Star votes and jersey sales.
+In 2018, Durant was among Time's 100 most influential people in the world.
 In recent years, he has contributed to The Players' Tribune as both a photographer and writer.
-In 2012, he ventured into acting, appearing in the film Thunderstruck.

 Early life

 Durant was born on September 29, 1988, in Washington, D.C., to Wanda (née Durant) and Wayne Pratt.
-When Durant was an infant, his father deserted the family; Wanda and Wayne eventually divorced, and Durant's grandmother Barbara Davis helped raise him.
-By age 13, his father reentered his life and traveled the country with him to basketball tournaments.
+When Durant was an infant, his father deserted the family; Wanda and Wayne eventually divorced, and Durant's grandmother, Barbara Davis, helped raise him.
+By age 13, Durant's father reentered his life and traveled the country with him to basketball tournaments.
 Durant has a sister, Brianna, and two brothers, Tony and Rayvonne.